Calsign/APDE/README.md

 APDE
 ====

 A [Processing](https://processing.org/) IDE for creating and running sketches on an Android device.
-What follows is a highly detailed description of APDE's concepts, features, basic use, and development.
+What follows is a description of APDE's concepts, features, and basic use.

 You can download APDE from [Google Play](https://play.google.com/store/apps/details?id=com.calsignlabs.apde) or from the [releases page](https://github.com/Calsign/APDE/releases).